AnimeshN/animeshn.github.io/index.md

 title: Home
 ---

-# Welcome

-Welcome to my personal website — a space where I share my ideas, track my progress, and document projects I’m working on.
+A space where I share my ideas, track my progress, and document projects I’m working on.
-Here, you’ll find a mix of technical explorations, personal growth notes, and creative experiments.

 ## Explore by Category